Reviews You Can Rely On

 Closure

 This bottle is super simple.
 It consists of a cylindrical body and a screw cap, with a retaining strap that attaches the two main components.
 This allows you to take a gulp while hanging out on a cliffside without having to worry about losing your cap.
-We used the retaining strap for clipping onto our favorite backpacking backpack, but this isn't necessarily for how it's designed.
+I used the retaining strap for clipping onto our favorite backpacking backpack, but this isn't necessarily for how it's designed.

 Pro tip — Get a bottle insert like this one to drastically improve the drinking experience from your Nalgene.
 It greatly reduces the chance of spilling on yourself while moving and drinking.
 Some of our testers have been using these in their Nalgenes for years.